veracity-engineering/SolutionPackage/docfx_project/articles/DNV.SecretsManager.md

 # Secrets Manager

-DNV.SecretsManager is a command line tool for managing secrets from the Azure KeyVault or Azure DevOps Variable Groups.
+The `DNV.SecretsManager` package is a command line tool for managing secrets from the Azure KeyVault or Azure DevOps Variable Groups.

-This tool allows secrets to be downloaded and uploaded as structured JSON files, meaning secrets may be uploaded in structured collections where previously they might have been added individually.
+This tool allows secrets to be downloaded and uploaded as structured JSON files, meaning secrets may be uploaded in structured collections where previously they might have been maintained individually.

-## Example
+## What it does
 Given a large collection of key vault secrets in an Azure Key vault such as those shown below:
 ![KeyVault secrets](../images/DNV.SecretsManager/keyvault-secrets.png)